Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

 and the cost function of the major follower given by \eqref{maj-costQG}.
 Suppose $y^{M}=y=y^{i}$ for $i\in \{1, \dots, N\}$.
 First, we compute a strategy profile $(\gamma^{0\star}, \gamma^{\star}, \gamma^{\star}, \ldots, \gamma^{\star})$ that constitutes a leader-optimal solution with leader's strategy $\gamma^{0\star}_{N}=\theta y^{0} + \theta^{M} y$ and strategies of major and minor followers as $\gamma^{\star}(y)=\beta y$.
 It can be shown that $\theta, \theta^{M}, \beta$ are given uniquely by

-We note that this solution is in fact unique not only in linear policies but also in the general class of Borel-measurable policies, since the cost is quadratic, random variables are Gaussian, and the information structure of the leader's team problem is static.
+satisfies the stationarity conditions in which we set the expectation of the partial derivative of $c^0$ to zero with respect to the actions of the players conditioned on their available information.
+We note that this strategy is unique not only within linear strategies but also in the general class of Borel-measurable strategies since the cost is quadratic, random variables are Gaussian, and the information structure of the leader's team problem is static (i.e., it does not depend on actions of other players).
 Next, we obtain an affine incentive strategy of the form given in \eqref{eq:incentive3l}, where $Q$ is computed from a stationarity condition similar to \eqref{eq:QGQ} as

 Note that

 As a result, we have $R_{\ma}(\gamma^{\star}_{N})=\{(\gamma^{\star}_{N}, \dots, \gamma^{\star}_{N})\}$, implying that the leader-major optimal solution coincides with leader-optimal solution.
 Thus, $\mathcal{E}_{N}=0$ for all $N>0$, and remains so in the limit.